-Great British Bake Off winner, Candice Brown, shares a Christmas baking recipe that will bring your festive menu to a show-stopping end!
+Great British Bake Off winner, Candice Brown, shares a baking recipe that will bring your dinner party menu to a show-stopping end!

 Photo by Ellis Parrinder

 Candice Brown's ginger and chocolate plait is baked with a variety of simple-but-sweet ingredients that no tastebud will have to be taught to love.
-In fact, this Christmas recipe is so divine your guests will be asking for seconds - well, 'tis the season for guilt-free indulging!
+In fact, this recipe is so divine your guests will be asking for seconds!

 - 500g strong white bread flour